 ++ workspace ++ hotfix ++ latest ++ new-feature

-Each of these folders is a separate branch with a separate reflog and commit history allowing for isolated development.
+Each of these folders is a separate branch with a separate reflog and commit history, which allows for isolated development.
 And when work in one of these branches becomes stable, it can be merged back into the master branch using all the same commands you would normally use when only one working tree was in play.

-If you’re done with one of your multiple git working trees, you can simply call the git worktree remove or prune command to delete it:
+If you’re done with one of the multiple git working trees, simply call the ‘git worktree remove’ or ‘prune’ command to delete it:

 /example/git worktree add (master) $ git worktree remove hotfix

-The ability to add multiple working trees with the git worktree add command is a neat trick that should eliminate the need to needlessly commit and stash changes, and help improve developer productivity when moving between multiple branches is a necessity.
+The ability to add multiple working trees with the ‘git worktree add’ command is a neat trick that should eliminate the need to needlessly commit and stash changes.
+It will help improve developer productivity when it’s necessary that they move between multiple branches during development.